diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 ![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)

 CineViewer is a video playback and management system designed for video and broadcast professionals.
-It is designed to securely view high resolution media from a remote browser, without giving users access to the source files, as well as play content that may not be supported by standard web browsers, including file formats such as ProRes and MXF.
+It is designed to securely view high-resolution media from a remote browser, without giving users access to the source files, as well as play content that may not be supported by standard web browsers, including file formats such as ProRes and MXF.
 Additionally, Cineviewer allows users to play back image sequences in formats such as DPX and EXR.
 The player can be launched in one click from the AJA Diskover Media Edition user interface, allowing for seamless validation of media assets, therefore increasing productivity, while safeguarding your production network.

 With its timecode-accurate playback and seeking capabilities, CineViewer enables users to navigate through content with precision.
 The system also supports up to 16 channels of audio, providing a variety of audio configuration options to accommodate different projects.
 Furthermore, Cineviewer includes closed captioning functionality, ensuring an accessible experience for all users.